alesanchezr/webpack-tutorial/README.md

 # Webpack installation

-During this small tutorial, will be installing webpack from scratch, you will need a computer with NPM and Node installed.
+During this short tutorial, we will be installing webpack from scratch.

+## What do you need?
+You will need a computer with Node and NPM installed.

-1. Check your version of NPM like this:
+1. Check your version of NPM:

 ```sh
 $ npm -v